 This article is about ghost investigation and evidence of hauntings in its relationship to conventional science.

 It’s difficult to speak of ghosts and spirits -I use the term interchangeably- without first putting forth a little bit of a disclaimer.
 Most anything anyone will tell you, me included, are opinions.
 There are no experts.
-A close friend of mine and fellow investigator Brendan Cook with Utah’s Ghost Investigators Society, put it best:
+A close friend of mine and fellow investigator Brendan Cook with Utah’s Ghost Investigators Society puts it best:

 “People should be very careful when dealing with someone claiming to be an expert.
 Just because a person has the title of Dr. or Rev. in front of their name doesn’t necessarily mean they are credible.
 We have known people who (for lack of a better word) are quite suspect, not to mention a Definite Article short of being thieves.
 They’ve paid for a doctorate that’s offered in the back of some generic paranormal magazine, or enrolled in one of the many churches with the slogan Become An Ordained Minister in just 3 minutes.
 FREE or they simply put the title of Dr. in front of their name when they’ve earned it for a subject like English or photography, they just simply won’t tell you this.
 The only reason I bring any of this up is so hopefully, people won’t be fooled into paying these researchers for access to their website or to analyze a picture, an EVP or a video, or even paying for them to investigate their home or place of business.
 In the long run, some of these people may be no more qualified to do this than your above par elementary school student.” –Brendan Cook G.I.S.

-Along with well grounded, well educated, and well informed individuals I have met in this field, I have also experienced the very vocal individuals, who present wild speculation and fanciful theories as hard facts.
+Along with well-grounded, well educated, and well-informed individuals I have met in this field, I have also experienced very vocal individuals, who present wild speculation and fanciful theories as hard facts.
 These are the types who will take each and every bump in the night, any passing light, and even the faintest whisper as ghost activity and take no effort whatsoever to debunk possible phenomena.
 Sadly these types tend to do more damage to the field of paranormal investigation than they realize.
 Do unexplained taps, lights, and other phenomena exist?
 Sure they do; I’ve seen them.
 I’ve also seen a lot of things that a simple investigation can clear up as everyday events.
-When these individuals present their “evidence” as hard fact which are later easily disproven it has the unfortunate effect of casting doubt on all paranormal investigators everywhere as charlatans.
+When these individuals present their “evidence” as hard facts which are later easily disproven it has the unfortunate effect of casting doubt on all paranormal investigators everywhere as charlatans.